sid760/BTCS403-DSA/README.md

 1. arrayAddress.cpp - takes values in array and displays them with their addresses.
 2. subjectsArray.cpp - takes subject names of semester, store in an array, and display them.
 3. reverseArray.cpp - input values in an array and display them in reverse order.
+4. firmRecord.cpp - Creates a record of customers and salespersons in a firm, using array of structures.